How long does it take you to write marketing emails?

 Take this into consideration when you’re crafting a subject line.
 While it may look fine on your computer, it may look different on a smaller screen.

-Overall, if your subject line is short, you’ll get higher open rates.
+If your subject line is short, you’ll get higher open rates.

 7. Subject lines with free stuff